bigbio/pgatk/docs/pypgatk.rst

         -c, --clinical_sample_file TEXT  Clinical sample file that contains the cancery type per sample identifier -h, --help                       Show this message and exit.

 .. note:: The clinical sample file for each mutation file can be found under the same directory as the mutation file downloaded from cBioportal (It should have at least two columns named: Cancer Type and Sample Identifier).
-The file is only needed if generating tissue type databases is desired (options -s and -t are given).
+The file is only needed if generating tissue type databases is desired (that is when -s or -t is given).

 The file input of the tool ``-in`` (``--input_mutation``) is the cbioportal mutation data file.
 The CDS sequence for all genes input file ``-fa`` (``--input_genes``) can be provided using the ENSEMBL CDS files.
 In order to download the CDS files, the user can use the ``ensembl-downloader`` command.
 Please note that the cBioportal mutations are aligned to the hg19 assembly, make sure that the correct genome assembly is selected for the download.
 The output of the tool is a protein fasta file and it is written in the following path ``-out`` (``--output_db``)